 6 Structural elements include both simple structures and elements of complex structures.
 The term 'structural element' is used only for this screening process.
 In subsequent paragraphs, structural elements are again referred to as 'structures'.

-FIG 1.
-Outline of the process for screening SSCs for ageing management.
+FIG. 1.
+Outline of the process for screening structures, systems and components (SSCs) for ageing management.